MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/BMX-SecureGateway/Readme.md

  - `What is secure gateway?` - ok
  - `When to use secure gateway?` - ok
- - `How to create a gateway?`
+ - `How to create a gateway?` - ok
- - `Why do you need a gateway client On-Prem?`
+ - `Why do you need a gateway client On-Prem?` - ok
- - How to run a Security Gateway Client On-Prem
+ - How to run a Security Gateway Client On-Prem - ok
- - `What is a Secure Gateway Endpoint on Bluemix?`
+ - `What is a Secure Gateway Endpoint on Bluemix?` - ?
- - How to setup an Secure Gateway Endpoint on Bluemix
+ - How to setup an Secure Gateway Endpoint on Bluemix  - ok
- - How to protect the Secure Gateway Tunnel between Bluemix and On-Prem -> Link
+ - How to protect the Secure Gateway Tunnel between Bluemix and On-Prem - ok
- - How to test the Tunnel
+ - How to test the Tunnel - Missing

 ## Requirement of this guide